 Visit the Prague Easter Markets

-Second only to the Christmas markets in popularity, Prague Easter Markets offer a festive combination of food and drink and the sale of painted eggs and pomlázka.
+Easter in Prague Markets offers a festive combination of food and drink and the sale of painted eggs and pomlázka.
 Old Town Square is the liveliest with its program of Easter folk music and dance on the main stage throughout the duration of the market (Mar 3 – April 11).
 Republic Square (Mar 21 – Apr 12), Wenceslas Square (Mar 21 – Apr 12) and, more off the beaten path though worth the trip for its unique vendors, Peace Square (Mar 21 – Apr 6) also offer revelry and refreshment.

 Try Some Traditional Easter Fare